 Duck parts are a great investment

-Not a single smidgen of the duck will be left behind.
-All parts do their own magic!
+Not a single smidgen of the bird will be left behind.
+All duck parts do their own magic!
 Not just the familiar parts used in classic dishes found on the menu of good restaurants, such as Duck a l’Orange, Duck Confit, seared Duck Breast.

 We rarely bother with duck

-That’s because duck seems to be the problem child of the otherwise adaptable, economical and resilient Great Poultry Family.
-We are daunted for good reason: duck is expensive, and seems to be literally swathed in a thick layer of fat.
+That’s because it seems to be the problem child of the otherwise adaptable, economical and resilient Great Poultry Family.
+We are daunted for good reason: it is expensive, and seems to be literally swathed in a thick layer of fat.
 Duck skin is about a third of an inch thick, and is all solid fat.
-And then a whole duck seems able to feed two guests, three at the most.
+And then a whole bird seems able to feed two guests, three at the most.

-But duck being so delicious, I propose tackling it and all its parts right in your kitchen, and getting to look like a pro.
+But duck being so delicious, I propose tackling it and all its parts right in your kitchen!
+You’ll get to look like a pro.

 You will thank me for this primer!
-It is not so much duck recipes I would like to share here, but rather, how to make the most of all your duck parts, without allowing anything whatsoever to go to waste, and use every single part for what it is best suited.
-If you do learn to use all parts, duck will actually appear cost effective.
+It is not so much recipes I would like to share here.
+Rather, I want to talk about how to make the most of all your duck parts.
+We’re not allowing anything whatsoever to go to waste.
+We’re using every single part for what it is best suited.
+If you do learn to use all duck parts, duck will actually appear cost effective.

-If all you wanted to do was make a seared duck breast or duck confit, you would just buy the parts you need to make the specific dish you have in mind.
+Is all you want to do is make a seared duck breast or duck confit?
+Then you could just buy the parts you need to make the specific dish you have in mind.
 This is not what I want to discuss here.
-Still, any of you waxing nostalgic about the duck we served at Levana Restaurant, here is my own adaptation: Duck Breast with Citrus Maple Sauce.
+I want to talk duck in all shapes and forms.
+Any of you old timers waxing nostalgic about the duck we served at Levana Restaurant?
+Here is my own adaptation: Duck Breast with Citrus Maple Sauce.